matthewvowels1/DisentanglingSequences/README.md

 [2] N. Aifanti, C. Papachristou, and A. Delopoulos.
 The MUG facial  expression  database.Proc.
 11th  Int.
 Workshop  on Image Analysis for Multimedia Interactive Services, 2010.

+[3] Srivastava,  E.  Mansimov,  and  R.  Salakhutdinov.
+Un-supervised  learning  of  video  representations  using  LSTMs. arXiv:1502.04681v3, 2016.